robotpilot/turtlebot3_wiki/docs/source/sbc_software.rst

-Install ROS and packages (Burger and Waffle)
+Install ROS and Packages (Burger and Waffle)
 ------------------------------------------------

 ..
-WARNING:: The following contents correspond to ``TurtleBot``'s SBC (your Raspberry Pi or Intel® Joule™) which TurtleBot's main computer.
-You should never apply the following to your Remote PC (your desktop PC or laptop).
+WARNING:: The contents in this chapter corresponds to the SBC of ``TurtleBot``(Raspberry Pi 3 or Intel® Joule™) which will be the main computer of TurtleBot3.
+Do NOT apply this instruction to your Remote PC (your desktop PC or laptop).

 ..
-NOTE:: It takes about 2 hours to install the following ROS and TurtleBot3 related packages.
-This depends on your network environment.
+NOTE:: This instruction takes about 2 hours to install ROS and TurtleBot3 related packages.
+Elapsed time may vary depending on network environment.

 .. image:: _static/logo_ros.png
     :align: center